Masonry veneer

-Masonry veneer walls consist of a single non-structural external layer of masonry, typically made of brick, stone or manufactured stone.
+Masonry veneer walls consist of a single non-structural external layer of masonry, typically made of stone or artificial stone (a stone veneer) or of brick (a brick veneer).
 Masonry veneer can have an air space behind it and is technically called "anchored veneer".
 A masonry veneer attached directly to the backing is called "adhered veneer".
 The innermost element is structural, and may consist of masonry, concrete, timber or metal frame.

 Because brick itself is not waterproof, the airspace also functions as a drainage plane, allowing any water that has penetrated the veneer to drain to the bottom of the air space, where it encounters flashing (weatherproofing) and is directed to the outside through weep holes, rather than entering the building.

 Other advantages of a masonry veneer include: